 What is Boxwood Blight

-While Boxwood Leafminer has been and on-going boxwood issue, a new problem has been found to do equal or more damage.
-Boxwood Blight.
+While Boxwood Leafminer has been an on-going boxwood issue, a new problem has been found to do equal or more damage — Boxwood Blight.

 History of Boxwood Blight

 The origin of Calonectria pseudonaviculata is unknown but was first reported in the United Kingdom in the early 1990s.
 By 1998, the disease had spread through Europe and to New Zealand.
 Boxwood Blight was first introduced to two nurseries in the United States in 2011.
-Although uncertain of how it came to be in the United States, it has since spread to over 20 states as well as 3 Canadian provinces.
+It has since spread to over 20 states as well as 3 Canadian provinces.